 The Vikings added safety John Lowdermilk to their practice squad on Tuesday and released linebacker Terrance Plummer from the same unit.

 The Vikings’ starting safeties, Harrison Smith and Andrew Sendejo, both have left knee injuries.
 The Vikings finished Sunday’s victory in Atlanta with backups Antone Exum Jr. and Robert Blanton as their only two safeties.
-Anthony Harris, another safety, also is on the practice squad.
+Anthony Harris, another safety, is also on the practice squad.